cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/local-blueprints-page.md

 When you click the name of a blueprint in the Blueprints List table, a blueprint-specific page opens (it's also called blueprint's drill-down page).

-The page displays Create deployment and Delete blueprint buttons and the following widgets with details about the selected blueprint:
+The page displays the following widgets with details about the selected blueprint:

+* Blueprint Action Buttons
 * Blueprint Topology
 * Blueprint Deployments
 * Blueprint Inputs